alexreardon/raf-stub/readme.md

 }
 ```

 The trouble with this is that the library uses a local variable `raf`.
-This reference is declarated when the modules are importing.
+This reference is declared when the modules are importing.
 This means that `raf` will always points to the reference it has when the module is imported for the first time.

 The following **will not work**